Anil-CM/cf-sydig/README.md

 # schematics-solutions

-Collection of `IAC` based solutions using IBM-Cloud schematics service and Terraform provider for the IBM Cloud.
+Collection of `IAC` based reusable solutions using IBM-Cloud schematics service and Terraform provider for the IBM Cloud.
 Following are the solutions available:

 | Name | Description | IBM-Cloud services used |